 Welcome to the Morales Lab

-We are a new group in the Department of Civil & Environmental Engineering at the University of California, Davis.
-The goal of our research is to deepen the understanding of the physical, chemical and biological processes that regulate transport and fate of dissolved and suspended substances in soils.
+We are a group in the Department of Civil & Environmental Engineering at the University of California, Davis.
+The goal of our research is to deepen the understanding of the processes that regulate transport and fate of dissolved and suspended substances in soils.
 To this end, we use various experimental and modeling tools to identify and quantify the links between the physico-chemical and biological interactions between fluids/suspensions and the pore space, the resulting flow fields, and the effective transport behavior.
 Applications of our research include studies on the impacts of agricultural management strategies on groundwater quality, spreading of groundwater pollutants, disposal/storage of hydraulic fracturing wastewater, and customizing soil amendments for sustainable agriculture.
 To find out more about our projects visit the Research page.

 Zoe has been selected to receive the Dennis L. Salisbury and Patricia K. Salisbury Award.
 Congratulations Zoe!

 Janis successfully advanced to candidacy this May 5th.
 Well done Janis!

 Our latest work on colloidal aggregate filtration has been accepted for publication in Environmental Science & Technology

 Veronica and Zoe attended the Lorentz Center workshop on “Mixing in Porous Media” presenting their work on "Particle dynamics in porous media: colloid filtration and anomalous transport" and "Predicting the distribution of primary-flow paths from pore-network structure"

 Welcome Mackenzie (MS/PhD) and Jiahui (MS), our newest group members!

 Nov 12, 2019: Invited seminar and visit by Prof Peter Kang (University of Minnesota) on "Flow and Reactive Transport in the Subsurface"